OwenAtConestoga/Radar-System/README.md

 2. The servo motor will start scanning the specified angular range.
 3. Observe the radar display on your computer as objects are detected in real-time.

 ---

-## Code

-> **TODO**: Add links or embed the code as you develop it.
-This can include the Arduino sketch and visualization scripts.

----